-WEAR SAFETY EYEWEAR AND ANY OTHER SAFETY APPAREL DEEMED APPROPRIATE FOR THE JOB APPLICATION AND/OR JOB ENVIRONMENT.
-THE SITE TOOTH REPLACEMENT PROCESS CAN CREATE STEEL CHIPS AND/OR FLYING DEBRIS.
+WEAR SAFETY EYEWEAR AND ANY OTHER SAFETY APPAREL DEEMED APPROPRIATE FOR THE JOB APPLICATION AND/OR JOB SITE ENVIRONMENT.
+THE тоотн REPLACEMENT PROCESS CAN CREATE FLYING STEEL CHIPS AND/OR OTHER DEBRIS.
 CAUTION ALL ONLOOKERS REGARDING THE POSSIBILITY OF AND/OR TO REMAIN CLEAR OF FLYING DEBRIS.
 IMPROPER SAFETY PROCEDURES CAN RESULT IN PROPERTY DAMAGE AND/OR PERSONAL INJURY.

 2) Using the hammer and drift punch, strike the visible end of the tooth located in the core print area with a smooth movement.
 Repeat the action until the worn tooth become loose within the core print area of the casting.
-FIGURE 63.
+FIGURE 28.

-- 3) Remove the worn rubber lock from the core print area and properly dispose.
-Both solid, round and flat locking device configurations are utilized. - 4) Inspect the core print area of the casting for excessive wear and/or damage.
+3) Remove the worn rubber lock from the core print area and properly dispose.
+Both solid, round and flat locking device configurations are utilized.

+4) Inspect the core print area of the casting for excessive wear and/or damage.
 A core print area with excessive wear will not properly support a replacement tooth.
 Excessive wear is usually the indication that the auger has been worn past its useful service life and should be removed from service.
-An auger with excessive wear is depicted in FIGURE 64.
+An auger with excessive wear is depicted in FIGURE 29.

 5) Lubricate the replacement rubber lock with water.
 Oil is not an acceptable lubricant.
 Install the solid, round type rubber lock into the hole in the core print area.
-The flat type locking device installs around the core
+The flat type locking device installs around the core print area.
+FIGURE 30.